ayadij/overtime-app/README.md

 - x Audit log

 ## Features:
-- Approval Workflow
+- x Approval Workflow
-- SMS Sending -> link to approval or overtime input
+- SMS Sending -> link to approval or overtime input -> integrate with Heroku scheduler
 - Administrate admin dashboard
 - x Block non admin and guest users
 - Email summary to managers for approval
-- Needs to be documented if employee did not log overtime
+- x Needs to be documented if employee did not log overtime